-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2011.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2014.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used
+C8A Require Recommend Require for Some Not Used

 Submitted

 C8A SAT or ACT Х

 C8A ACT only Х

 C8A SAT only Х

-C8A SAT and SAT Subject Tests or х
+C8A SAT and SAT Subject Tests or Х

 ACT

 C8A SAT Subject Tests only Х

-C8B If your institution will make use of the ACT in admission decisions for the ACT in admission decisions for the ACT in admission decisions for the ACT in admission decisions for the ACT in admission decisions for the ACT in admission decisions for the ACT in admission decisions for the ACT in admission decisions for the ACT in admission decisions for the ACT in admission decisions for the ACT in admission decisions for the ACT in admission decisions for the ACT in admission decisions for the ACT in admission decisions for the ACT in admission decisions for the ACT in admission decisions for the ACT in admission decisions for the ACT in admission decisions for the ACT in admission decisions for the ACT in admission decision decision decision decisions for the ACT in admission decision d first-time, first-year , degree-seeking applicants for Fall 2010, please indicate which ONE of the following applies: (rega ardless of whether the writing score will be used in the admissions process): ACT with Writing Component required C8B ACT with Writing component recommended

-C8B ACT with or without Writing component accepted
+C8B If your institution will make use of the ACT in admission decisions for f for Fall 2014, please indicate which ONE of the following applies: (regain the admissions process): 0 0 11 C8B ACT with Writing Component required C8B ACT with Writing component recommended C8B ACT with or without Writing component accepted

-C8C Please indicate how your institution will use the SAT or ACT writing co mponent; check al I that apply:
+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

 C8C SAT essay ACT essay

 C8C For admission

 C8C For placement

 C8C For advising

 C8C In place of an application essay

-C8C As a validity check on the
+C8C As a validity check on the application essay

-application essay

-C8C No college policy as of now Х Х
+C8C No college policy as of now

-Not using essay component Х Х

-C8D 8D In addition , does your institution use applicants' test scores for academic advising?
+C8D In addition, does your institution use applicants' test scores for academic advising?

-C8D Yes No

-• Х